Welcome to Mrs. Alvarez's Site

 Master's Degree in Social Justice in Education - Cal State Fullerton Single-Subject Teaching Credential in English - Cal Poly Pomona Bachelor's Degree in Journalism - Cal Poly Pomona

 Mrs. Lynn Alvarez

+4180 – Yearbook (CSF-III) Year Course.
 In this course, students will gain skills in one or more of the following areas: page design, advanced publishing techniques, conducting interviews, copy writing, editing, photography and marketing/advertising strategies while producing a creative, innovative yearbook that records TCHS school memories and events.
 The class is structured in a reciprocal teaching style in which peers learn from each other under the direction of the student editor staff while the teacher supports and facilitates the students and models certain skills when necessary.
-Students are expected to participate in outside of class-time activities.
-To produce a complete yearbook, students will be required to attend school activities that are periodically after school and on the weekends to take photographs and gather information to be used in the yearbook.

 Please refer to the specific class syllabus for details regarding assignments and due dates, reading texts, and grading.
-Parents and students can email the teacher to be invited to Google Classroom for daily and weekly class updates.
+Parents and students can email the teacher to be invited to Google Classroom for class materials and weekly class updates.
 Email: Lalvarez@tcusd.net